JetBrains/lincheck/docs/testing-modes.md

 For model checking it is possible print the current state representation after each read or write event.

 Running the `stressTest()` now, you will see the following output:
+TODO: this feature is more important for model checking
+TODO: minimization will happen here

 ```text
 = Invalid execution results =